ASHIQ02KHAN/C-programme/README.md

-Home for eighteenth day home for eight
+Home for nineteenth day home for ten